pythonindia/inpycon-blog/content/blog/2019-announcing-keynote-speaker-for-pycon-india-2019-asldevi.md

 Devi is an independent software consultant, based in Bangalore.
-She is a long term Pythonista and her work spans diverse domains ranging from developing high-performance math libraries, cryptography to architecting complex web applications.
+She is a long term Pythonista and her work spans diverse domains ranging from developing high-performance math libraries and cryptography to architecting complex web applications.

 Through her work that surpassed over a decade, she has experienced diverse